 Serves as an introduction to the biomedical sciences and forms a basis for three further courses in Medical Sciences in the first two years of the program.
 The course is structured around the development of the human body over its life cycle.
 Learning will be structured by a series of medical problems that incorporate major stressors on the normal human being.

-This course is offered in Semester 1 only.
+This Course was last offered in Semester 1 - 2017.

-1. the development of the human body from conception to senescence;
+1. The development of the human body from conception to senescence;

-3. the basic mechanisms underlying the symptoms and signs associated with some common mental and physical ailments in children, adolescents, adults and the aged;
+3. The basic mechanisms underlying the symptoms and signs associated with some common mental and physical ailments in children, adolescents, adults and the aged;

-5. how the biomedical sciences provide a rational basis for medical practice.
+5. How the biomedical sciences provide a rational basis for medical practice.

-a) be introduced to a series of medical problems in tutorials;
+- a) be introduced to a series of medical problems in tutorials;

-b) generate learning targets associated with the medical sciences in these sessions.
+- b) generate learning targets associated with the medical sciences in these sessions.
 It is likely that these will primarily come from discussions of the mechanisms of abnormalities presented, and/or the basis of diagnostic procedures suggested or the underlying basis of management procedures; and

 Biomedical scientists will provide lectures, tutorials and information sessions as they relate to the medical problems being investigated.